datarobot/datarobot-user-models/README.md

 - `score(data: DataFrame, model: Any, **kwargs: Dict[str, Any]) -> DataFrame`
   - `data` is the dataframe to make predictions against.
 If `transform` is supplied, `data` will be the transformed data.
   - `model` is the deserialized model loaded by **drum** or by `load_model`, if supplied
-  - `kwargs` - additional keyword arguments to the method; In the case of a binary classification model, provide class labels as the following arguments:
+  - `kwargs` - additional keyword arguments to the method; In the case of a binary classification model, contains class labels as the following keys:
     - `positive_class_label` for the positive class label
     - `negative_class_label` for the negative class label
   - This method should return predictions as a dataframe with the following format: